Kernix13/javascript-cheat-sheet/README.md

 ### String Methods Notes

-- `charCodeAt(index)` — Gives you the Unicode of a character at that position
+- `charCodeAt(index)` — Gives you the Unicode number for the character at that position
-- `fromCharCode(num1, num2, ...)` — Returns a string created from the specified sequence of UTF-16 code units
+- `fromCharCode(num1, num2, ...)` — Returns the character associated with a unicode number
+- `charCodeAt` takes an index and returns a number, whereas `fromCharCode` does the opposite: returns a character given a number.
 - `valueOf()` — Returns the primitive value (that has no properties or methods) of a string object

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>